jkup/mastering-chrome-devtools/markdown/lessons/Debugging.md

 - Set conditional breakpoints
 - Set XHR breakpoints

-After watching the Step Through Debugging video, please move on to [Exercise 3](/exercise/3)
+After watching the Step Through Debugging video, please move on to the [Exercise](/exercise/Debugging)

 ## Next Lesson

 How confident are you in your apps Network Performance?
 Do you know the # of requests?
 How big your bundles are?
 What your app looks like while it's loading?
-Let's learn all this and more in the [next lesson](/lesson/5)!
+Let's learn all this and more in the [next lesson](/lesson/Network)!